 Vacancy rates are a fundamental real estate indicator.
 Vacancy quantitively captures the attractiveness of an asset.
-A significant vacancy rate may indicate that the asset is not competitive (especially if it is located in attractive areas) and may result in lower profitability & cash generation, which result in a worse credit risk profile.
+A significant vacancy rate may indicate that the asset is not competitive (especially if it is located in attractive areas) and may result in lower profitability & cash generation, and by extension in a worse credit risk profile.